 One of the reasons we’ve been contemplating moving to California (besides all the reasons that California is amazing) is the weather.
 I’ve always thought of myself as someone who loves four seasons but honestly, with a baby and a dog, it’s really hard.
-All the bundling up required just to get out of the door for a cup of coffee or diaper run is insane and then there’s navigating the streets of nyc when they’re all icy and covered with gross dirty snow.
+All the bundling up required just to get out of the door for a cup of coffee or diaper run is insane and then there’s navigating the streets of NYC when they’re all icy and covered with gross dirty snow.
 It’s not the winter wonderland of my childhood.
 Still, the first snow is always magical as are the occasional snow days when the city shuts down while being buried under a blanket of snow, and you know I still have such a love-hate relationship with city living.
 So while we continue to contemplate if we’re really ready for the suburbs or a cross country move, I’ve found this winter baby gear really helped me get through my first winter with James and is helping me get through his fast-approaching second winter.
+Here’s all the winter baby gear you need.

 7 A.M.
 Enfant Stroller Sleeping Bag Blanket